 Although this gate is based on the seven original heritage gates that previously provided access to the walled city of Jaipur, this gate is a relatively new attraction.

-Jaipur was founded in 1727 by Maharaja Savai Jai Singh on the principles of Vaastu Shastrain.
-At that time he built a strong city not far from Amer (former capital) that had seven gates within the city walls.
+Jaipur was founded in 1727 by Maharaja Sawai Jai Singh on the principles of Vaastu Shastra.
+At that time he built a strong city not far from Amer (the former capital) that had seven gates within the city walls.